KDDComplexNetworkAnalysis/CNA_Tutorials/README.md

 Notebooks exemplifying the basic usage of:

-- Graph modelingwith networkx
+- Graph modeling (with networkx)
-- Community Discovery
+- Community Discovery (with CDlib)
-- Network diffusion modeling and simulation with ndlib & ndlib-rest
+- Network diffusion modeling and simulation (with NDlib & NDlib-rest)
+- Link Prediction (with linkpred)